 The Student Council is a representative body that meets once a month.
 The Student Council is divided into a Primary Council and a Secondary Council, each led by their own Head and Deputy Head Boys and Girls.
+The Primary Council is made up of one student representative from each Year 3 - 6 homeroom, elected by their peers.
 The Secondary Council is made up of one student representative from each Year 7 - 13 homeroom, elected by their peers.

 The purpose of the Student Council is as follows:

 - Give students a share in decision making.

 - Encourage students to participate in school activities.